Cycling holiday in the Douro Valley, Portugal

 Cycling in the beautiful Douro countryside

-Descending down to the banks of the Douro River at Pinhão was one of the highlights of the trip.
-With far reaching views across the steeply terraced vineyards, it was hard to keep my eyes on the road.
-Thankfully, there were plenty of spots to pull over, snap a few pics, and simply admire the scenery.
+For me, coasting downhill to the banks of the Douro River at Pinhão was one of the trip highlights.
+We had views for miles across steeply terraced vineyards and it was hard to keep my eyes on the road.
+Thankfully, there were a few places for us to pull over and simply admire the scenery.

 The Douro Valley, a UNESCO World Heritage Site, is the world’s oldest demarcated wine region.
-We learned that the grape harvest here is still a traditional process.
-Workers pick the grapes by hand, carrying heavy crates on their backs through the steep vineyards.
-The grapes are then taken to large stone tanks, known as lagares, where they’re crushed by foot in the age-old practice of stomping.
+The harvest is still very traditional here.
+Because of the steep terraces, grapes are picked by hand and carried in crates on the back.
+They’re taken to large stone tanks and crushed (stomped) by foot.
+You can even pay to take part!

-Vila Real was a quick overnight stop before we continued on to the historic town of Lamego.
-The journey between the two was another interesting one as we spent the day cycling on the N2, Portugal’s answer to Route 66 (or if you’re from the UK, the North Coast 500).
+Vila Real was a quick overnight stop before continuing on to the historic town of Lamego.
+The journey between the two was interesting, spending the day cycling on the N2, Portugal’s answer to Route 66 (or the UK’s North Coast 500).

 For such a popular travelling route, it felt surprisingly ok for cyclists.
-Throughout the week, I was struck by how Portuguese drivers would give plenty of space.
-In the UK, I’m often uneasy cycling in traffic, so it was a very welcome change.
+Throughout the week, I’d noticed that Portuguese drivers would give plenty of space when overtaking.
+It was a welcome change to cycling on roads in the UK!

 Arriving in Régua on the banks of the Douro, we found ourselves in a bustling town, popular with river cruises and the local tourist train.
 Régua is also home to the Douro Museum where you can learn more about the region’s winemaking heritage.